Freifunk-Dresden/ffdd-bmxd/README.md

 The development of experimental version of bmx was abandoned a long time ago by  Axel Neumann but used by Freifunk Dresden.
 Since then the sources are modified to fit requirements for Freifunk Dresden network.

-Sources are extracted from firmware repository of Freifunk Dresden